Ms Rosa Maryon

 I have worked as a Lecturer and Post Graduate Tutor at other institutions where I taught modules such as 'Introduction to International Relations' and 'Introduction to Globalisation'.
 I have guest lectured on the 'Learn to Teach' Associate Fellowship of HE course at Cardiff University.

-I have presented my work at a variety of conferences including, but not limited to, the British International Studies Association, European International Studies Association, Society for Advanced Socio-Economics, International Studies Association, Millennium, Society for Terrorism Research and the Women's Graduate Association.
+I have presented my work at a variety of conferences including, but not limited to, the British International Studies Association, European International Studies Association, Society for Advanced Socio-Economics, International Studies Association, Millennium, BISA International Political Economy working group, the Critical Theory in Hard Times network, Society for Terrorism Research and the Women's Graduate Association.
+I recently co-covened a workshop 'Global Entanglements of the Neoliberal Security State' with Dr Cemal Burak Tansel as part of the European Workshops in International Studies in Amsterdam.

 I have recently published a Chapter on Terrorism and Organised Crime in 'Developments in European Politics 2'.
-I have a forthcoming publication entitled 'The Role of Security Assistance in Reconfiguring Tunisia's Transition' which will shortly be appearing in Mediterranean Politics.
+In March 2023, I published an article 'The Role of Security Assistance in Reconfiguring Tunisia's Transition'.
+In March 2024 I published an article in Critical Studies on Terrorism

 Area of expertise